MaximilianHeiden/idai-cookie-notice/README.md

 ## Usage

-Just include `idai-cooke-notice.js` in your HTML.
+Include `idai-cooke-notice.js` in your HTML and call

+    IDaiCookieNotice.init();

+on your main page.
+The URL to the privacy policy may be given as an argument to `init()`.

 ## Styling